ThatGuySam/emoji-search/README.md

 # FetchMoji

 Find the perfect emoji using your own words.
-All ranking and inference run fully client‑side (no servers, no telemetry).
+All ranking and inference run fully client‑side (No API Keys, no telemetry).

 ### Demo